zio/zio/docs/guides/tutorials/create-custom-logger-for-a-zio-application.md

 So far, we learned how to write a custom logger for a ZIO application.
 Now, in this section, we want to add SLF4J Logging support to the `UserApp` we have developed in the [Restful Web Service](../quickstarts/restful-webservice.md) quickstart.

-SLF4J is a logging facade that decouples our application code from the any underlying logging implementation.
-To enable SLF4J logging in a ZIO application, we need to implement the `ZLogger` trait using SLF4J.
-Fortunately, ZIO Logging project have done this for us.
+SLF4J is a logging facade that decouples our application code from any underlying logging implementation.
+To enable SLF4J logging for a ZIO application, we need to implement the `ZLogger` trait using SLF4J.
+Fortunately, the ZIO Logging project has done this for us.

 So we can simply add this library to our project by adding the following dependencies to our `build.sbt` file: